 In addition to a manager, interns rely heavily on mentors.
 And rightfully so.
 For many interns, this is their first time getting hands-on experience in the work world.
 With the right amount of guidance, they’ll be more impactful to your business.
 But, the onus shouldn’t be on them to find a mentor.
 From the get-go, assign your interns a mentor who you know will do a good job showing them the ropes.
 While their mentor can be their supervisor, it doesn’t have to be.
 Rather, it can be a staff member that’s willing to take the time to answer questions and share their expertise.
 Sure, in the near term, it requires extra time out of the mentor’s schedule.
 But with the right intern-to-mentor assignment, the whole experience should be rewarding and valuable for both parties involved.

-8. Create a performance review plan
+8. Create a feedback strategy

 Before hiring an intern, businesses should develop a comprehensive performance review plan to ensure a structured approach to assessing the intern's progress and contributions.
-This plan should consider whether the intern will be included in the company's standard performance review process or if a customized approach is needed.
+This plan should consider whether the intern will be included in the company's standard performance review process or if a customized approach is better.

-For example, an intern's final evaluation might involve creating a presentation that showcases their work and learning outcomes, adding an interactive element to the review process.
-The plan should outline specific criteria for evaluating the intern's performance, such as the quality of their work, teamwork, adaptability and learning progress.
-Additionally, businesses should establish clear expectations and feedback mechanisms to guide the intern throughout their experience.
-By having a well-thought-out performance review plan, businesses can ensure the intern can take valuable learnings with them to the next phase of their professional or academic career.
+For example, evaluations could deviate from standard review structure by requiring the intern to create a presentation that showcases their work and learning outcomes.
+Whatever path you choose, make sure to outline specific criteria for evaluating the intern's performance, such as the quality of their work, teamwork, adaptability and learning progress.
+Additionally, businesses should establish clear expectations and feedback mechanisms to guide the intern throughout their experience, not just at review time.
+Consider regular check-ins to ensure the intern receives consistent and constructive feedback, feels supported and stays engaged throughout their entire internship.

-9. Prepare to conduct an exit interview
+10. Prepare to conduct an exit interview

 How B2E Solutions can help

 As our B2E Solutions name implies, solutions are at the heart of what we do.
 Our human capital management (HCM) solution, UKG Ready, offers a full-suite of Payroll, Time & Labor, Human Resources, and Talent Management products that help you manage the entire employee lifecycle with ease, automation, accuracy and trust.
-To learn more about how our HCM solution can help you and your workforce succeed, contact us today!
+To learn more about how our HCM solution can help you and your internship program succeed, contact us today!